CocoTheDev/Google-Landing-page/readme.md

 After research, I found that this is the color of visited links.
 I though about it, but I never clicked on theses links since I started the project, so what's going on ?
 Why my browser put this color on my unvisited link ?

-Where the "bug" comes in, is that the url still the same project after project, it is `http://127.0.0.1:8080/public/#`.
-So sure I was visited this url in the past in other project ... and chrome remembers it.
+From where comes this "bug" ?
+The thing is that the url of the link `http://127.0.0.1:8080/public/#`, is present in many local project I had.
+So sure I was visited this url in the past ... and chrome remembers it.

 So I simply put `` a:visited { color: inherit; }`` and everything was ok.

-##  Futurs  Releases:
+##  Time to do:

-Not planned
+1) Integration mobile first Iphone 6/7/8 without sidebar: 10h

 #####  Created by Jonathan Lutz